ARM-software/SDS-Framework/README.md

 The **Synchronous Data Stream (SDS) Framework** implements a data stream management, provides methods and helper tools for developing and optimizing embedded applications that integrate DSP and ML algorithms.
 This framework may be used stand-alone, but also in combination with [**CMSIS-Stream**](https://github.com/ARM-software/CMSIS-Stream) that allows to combine algorithms using a compute graph.

-## Quick Start

-1. Install [Keil Studio for VS Code](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack) from the VS Code marketplace.
-2. Clone this repository (for example using [Git in VS Code](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git)) or download the ZIP file.
-Then open the base folder in VS Code.
-3. Open the [CMSIS View](https://mdk-packs.github.io/vscode-cmsis-solution-docs/userinterface.html#2-main-area-of-the-cmsis-view) in VS Code and use the ... menu to choose an example via *Select Active Solution from workspace*.
-4. The related tools and software packs are downloaded and installed.
-Review progress with *View - Output - CMSIS Solution*.
-5. In the CMSIS view, use the [Action buttons](https://github.com/ARM-software/vscode-cmsis-csolution?tab=readme-ov-file#action-buttons) to build, load and debug the example on the hardware.

 ## Examples

 The [SDS template application](https://arm-software.github.io/SDS-Framework/main/template.html) demonstarte the recording and playback of real-world data streams using physical hardware or simulation via [Arm Virtual Hardware - FVP](https://github.com/ARM-software/AVH).
 Simulation enables cost-effective, automated regression testing on desktops or in cloud-based CI/MLOps pipelines.
 The real-world data streams are captured in [SDS data files](https://arm-software.github.io/SDS-Framework/main/theory.html#sds-data-files).